marshall7m/local-ecs-api/README.md

 - `ECS_EXTERNAL_NETWORKS`: List of pre-existing docker networks to connect ECS endpoint and ECS task containers to delimited by "," (e.g. ECS_EXTERNAL_NETWORKS=network-bar,network-foo)

+- `COMPOSE_DEST` (default: `/tmp`): The directory where task definition conversion to compose files should be stored

+- `IAM_ENDPOINT`: Custom IAM endpoint the local ECS endpoint container will use for retrieving task AWS credentials

+- `STS_ENDPOINT`: Custom STS endpoint used for:
+   -  Retrieving AWS execution role credentials within local-ecs-api container
+   -  Retrieving AWS task credentials within the local ECS endpoint container

+- `SECRET_MANAGER_ENDPOINT_URL`: Custom Secret Manager endpoint used to retrieve secrets specified within the task definition to load into containers

+- `SSM_ENDPOINT_URL`: Custom Systems Manager endpoint used to retrieve secrets specified within the task definition to load into containers

 The local-ecs-api needs AWS permissions to fulfill RunTask API calls.
 See the Credentials Requirements section for more details.
 The credentials can be passed via:

 A:
    - `AWS_ACCESS_KEY_ID`: AWS access key used for assuming task execution role and getting task definition
    - `AWS_SECRET_ACCESS_KEY`: AWS secret access key used for assuming task execution role and getting task definition

 B:
    - `AWS_PROFILE`: [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) name